Ladme/gorder/README.md

 Outputs results in YAML, XVG, CSV, and custom "table" format.

 - 🏗️ **Any model and force-field**
 Is completely force-field agnostic.
 Martini?
 CHARMM?
 Slipids?
+Berger lipids?
 Your own toy force-field?
 As long as your lipids have bonds, it will work.

 - 🍃 [**Leaflet-wise analysis**](https://ladme.github.io/gorder-manual/leaflets.html)
 Performs scrambling-safe assignment of lipids to membrane leaflets using three different methods, and then calculates lipid order parameters for individual leaflets.